vardhan1228/devops-project/README.md

 ## Devops asignment 2
--- created s3.tf for s3 bucket creation and bucket readonly access policy -- i am supertaed provisioners to superate file called as provioners.tf. ia m writed two null resources one is for previous task and another one is for task two .
+-- created s3.tf for s3 bucket creation and bucket readonly access policy -- i am supertaed provisioners to superate file called as provioners.tf. iam writed two null resources one is for previous task and another one is for task two .
 --  In this second provisioner i am cloned the private repo from git hub static files repo and placed that files into s3 bucket
+## if your end change the priavte repo cloning url here
 -- creted one more file iam.tf.
-In this file i am creted s3 full a ccees permisiion policy and crated ec2 role -- logs.sh file is for to move specific log files to s3 bucket -- logs.service file refers to trigger the shutdow behaviours -- change the git pat token  and s3 bucket name in terraform.tfvars --  and also change s3 bucket name in logs.sh
+In this file i am creted s3 full a accees permisiion policy and crated ec2 role -- logs.sh file is for to move specific log files to s3 bucket -- logs.service file refers to trigger the shutdown behaviours -- change the git pat token  and s3 bucket name in terraform.tfvars --  and also change s3 bucket name in logs.sh
 -- in terraform.tfvars change to your git hub pat token -- and priavte repo url on the provisioner block
+### change the terraform.tfvars file values according two your requirement  but take the os is amazon linux only because we have configured entire shell script to amazon linux only
 ##  if you are doing this assingnmnets facing any errors or stuck anywhwre feel free to reach out me
           thank you
           srivardhan vallbahaneni